How to cite Shakespeare in MLA

 -

-If you cite multiple Shakespeare plays throughout your MLA paper, the in-text citation begins with an abbreviated version of the title (as shown here), e.g. (Oth.
+If you cite multiple Shakespeare plays throughout your paper, the MLA in-text citation begins with an abbreviated version of the title (as shown here), e.g. (Oth.
 1.2.4).
-The edition(s) you used (possibly a collection, or individual editions of different plays) should be listed in your Works Cited.
+Each play should have its own Works Cited entry (even if they all come from the same collection).

 If you cite only one Shakespeare play in your paper, you should include a Works Cited entry for that play, and your in-text citations should start with the author’s name, e.g. (Shakespeare 1.1.4).